 New York Historical Society

-Visit the James McCune Smith pavilion in the DiMenna Children’s History Museum to find out what he did when he grew up!
+Visit the James McCune Smith pavilion in the DiMenna Children’s History Museum to see a classroom and apothecary like the ones Smith used in his lifetime!